pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

     k.
 In the **Additional configuration** add the following settings and configurations:

-    - **Database options** - enter an initial name for this database instance, which Amazon RDS creates when it creates this DB instance.
-If you do not specify a database name, Amazon RDS does not create a database when it creates the DB instance.
+    - **Database options** - create and name a database in this RDS DB instance and add a secure password.
+When the instance is provisioned, Amazon RDS creates this database within this DB instance.
+If you do not specify a database name, Amazon RDS does not create a database when it creates the DB instance and you must do it later before you install Pega Platform.

     - **DB parameter group** - select the parameter group you created your organization's deployment in step 4.